 CONSUMPTION AND RESPONSIBLE MANAGEMENT OF WATER RESOURCES E

-The new eco-sustainable galvanization technique, researched and adapted by Luxottica for the specifics of eyewear production, is an integrated water treatment and recycling system used to turn all three phases - washing, nickel-plating and finishing – into a continuous linear flow.
-This system fitted with a purification plant that allows the water to be reused in the process and in the heating of the tanks by cogeneration.
-The result was a reduction in the industrial consumption of water of around 80-90% on average in the first year of implementation.
-This has been joined by a reduction in CO2 emissions with the tanks having been equipped with a thermal energy heating system that uses the energy produced by an integrated cogeneration plant.
+- the introduction of the new eco-sustainable galvanization technique in Luxottica’s manufacturing sites in Dongguan (2014) and Agordo (2016), researched and adapted by Luxottica for the specifics of eyewear production.
+It is an integrated water treatment and recycling system used to turn all three phases - washing, nickel-plating and finishing – into a continuous linear flow.
+This system fitted with a purification plant that allows the water to be reused in the process;

-The introduction of closed circuit water systems in the galvanizing plants and in painting processes inside the other Group sites dedicated to the processing of metal in Italy is planned for 2018.
+- nstallation, started in Italy at the end of 2018, of closed-circuit water systems in the galvanizing plants and in painting processes inside the other Group sites dedicated to the processing of metal in Italy;

 Disposed and recovered wastei(a)